thehanriver/ESP-Team-Projects/quest-3/report.md

 How the Node Js server works
 The NodeJS server hasnt changed much from Quest2.
 Button to control the LED and Button to access the webcam have been added

+Investigative question: What are steps you can take to make your device and system low power?
+Turn off tasks until acceleromator or thermistor senses something.

 ## Self-Assessment